CPradeepReddy/Test2/README.md

 ### Cutoff Deadline

 7th February at Midnight is the final submission deadline for all assignments and the Final Project.
-Any submissions outstanding at this date will have receive a grade of 0.
+Any submission outstanding at this date will have receive a grade of 0.

 ### Attribution Note